aridjayarecipes/cutesrecipes.web.app/content/post/2460-recipe-of-perfect-for-diets-easy-soup.md

 - "2 Soup stock granules Consomm bouillon powder"
 - "1 Salt and pepper"
 recipeinstructions:
 - "Cut the fish sausages and cabbage in bite-sized pieces.
-The other ingredients aren&#39;t set in stone, so you can use whatever you have in your refrigerator."
+The other ingredients aren't set in stone, so you can use whatever you have in your refrigerator."
 - "Cut the onions.
 Heat oil in a pot and sauté the onions until browned.
 Once browned, add the fish sausages."
 - "Add the 700 ml of water and the cabbage.
 Add the soup stock granules as well and boil over medium heat!"
-- "Once the soup stock granules have dissolved, adjust the taste with salt and pepper and it&#39;s done."
+- "Once the soup stock granules have dissolved, adjust the taste with salt and pepper and it's done."
 - "Fish sausages have lower calories and fat content than wiener sausages!
-They&#39;re full of protein, calcium, sodium, and nutrients."
+They're full of protein, calcium, sodium, and nutrients."
 - "You can add mushrooms, carrots, and green peppers to taste!
-It&#39;s flavored with soup stock, so you can make endless varieties."
+It's flavored with soup stock, so you can make endless varieties."
 categories:
 - Recipe
 tags: